 Where Naivasha dry port provides storage in East & Central Africa

-Just like the Embakasi dry port, the Naivasha facility will provide storage of cargo especially those destined for Uganda, South Sudan, Northern Tanzania, Rwanda, Burundi and Democratic Republic of Congo.
+Just like the Embakasi dry port, the Naivasha facility will provide storage of cargo, especially those destined for Uganda, South Sudan, Northern Tanzania, Rwanda, Burundi, and the Democratic Republic of Congo.
 This will relieve the Mombasa Port of congestion, create more space for handling more cargo, and improve efficiency, which would attract more trade, including transshipment business at the Mombasa Port.

 Statistics from Kenya Ports Authority

-Statistics from Kenya Ports Authority at the end of 2021 show that 76.7% of all transit cargo through Mombasa is destined to Uganda, 10.6% to South Sudan and 5.7% to DR Congo.
+Statistics from the Kenya Ports Authority at the end of 2021 show that 76.7% of all transit cargo through Mombasa is destined for Uganda, 10.6% for South Sudan, and 5.7% for DR Congo.
 This shows the need for Mombasa Port to increase its efficiency and cargo handling turnaround time in order to attract other transport corridors in Africa that do not traditionally use the facility.

 It is also imperative to note that the Nakuru County government plans to establish an industrial park within the geothermal-rich area of Olkaria where the dry port will be set up.
 This is a noble initiative that will create jobs.
 The Opposition has a right to challenge the Government’s development record, but it should do so basing its arguments on watertight evidence.

 Conclusion: Where to buy land in Naivasha, Kenya